Passover 2022 Recipes plus NEW: Quinoa Pilaf with Asparagus, Sugar Snap Peas & Mint

 Easy to make gluten free and for Passover using matzo cake meal.

 The chicken is very tender, coated with a zesty lemon butter sauce.
+(Can use vegan butter and matzo cake meal to coat.)

 In the style of French “Francaise” ~ this is an updated version, a recipe every cook should master!